 - Homeless Outreach and Outreach to Drug Users: Mission Station officers coordinate with city agencies to provide outreach and assistance to rehabilitate those who are dependent on illegal drugs and outreach to homeless individuals to connect them with resources and support. - Foot Patrols: Mission Station has beat officers assigned to Mission Street from 14th to 17th.
 24th street from Mission to Potrero.
 24th street from Dolores to Douglass.
 Castro from 19th to Market. - Monthly Police Community Relations Meetings: Community Meetings are held continuously.
 Officers also attend meetings with merchants groups, business groups, development authorities and others.
-Concerns are voiced and addressed through problem solving. - Email Updates: Mission Station sends out newsletter updates to residents in the district that alerts residents of crime trends, incident has been committed, or about to be committed.
-Unusual items or situations: A vehicle is parked in an odd location, a package/luggage is unattended, a window/door is open that is usually closed, or other out-of-the-ordinary situations occur.
+Concerns are voiced and addressed through problem solving. - Email Updates: Mission Station sends out newsletter updates to residents in the district that alerts residents of crime trends, upcoming community events, crime prevention tips, and information on how to contact officers at the district station.